MatteoLeonesi/Valorant-Wiki-Inn/README.md

 ### (⚠️ Project Work in Progress)
 The aim of the project is to create a valorant wiki where users can check informations and meet other players (social section will be relased in the future).

-If you want be part of the team check the issues and the contrinuting section ! ❤️
+If you want be part of the team check the issues and the Contributing section ! ❤️

 ## Built With
 * [React & Typescript](https://react-typescript-cheatsheet.netlify.app/)